 The Online Access Scholarship

 21 million Americans don’t have access to internet.
 Internet access is a necessity that not everyone has or can afford in their pursuit of higher education.
-As the first of our We Won’t Rest® initiatives, we decided to tackle this problem head-on by introducing the Online Access Scholarship, which provides internet access, laptops, and webcams free of charge to some of the prospective students who need them the most.
+As the first of our We Won’t Rest® initiatives, we decided to tackle this problem head-on by introducing the Online Access Scholarship.
+The scholarship will provide recipients with equipment that will eliminate barrier to internet access.
+Students will be able to pick which devices they most need assistance with - including a laptop, a hotspot with internet access and/or a webcam.
 To find out more about the program or to apply for an Online Access Scholarship yourself, click the button below.

 WGU and T-Mobile